Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Introduction

-In this paper we show that simple class preserving projected characterizations can be given for a wide range of specially structured sets.
-More specifically, we show how two very simple techniques can be used to construct projected class preserving characterizations of the convex hull of certain non-polyhedral non-convex sets that mimic the special structures studied in MILP.
-These special structures correspond to the difference between two convex sets with simple geometry.
-The techniques we consider are tailored to this special structure and do not require any additional algebraic properties (e.g. being quadratic, basic semi-algebraic, etc.).
+Split, k-branch split, and intersection cuts for MILP can all be obtained by taking the convex hull of the difference between a convex set and a set with a simple geometric structure.
+This characterization allows for a straightforward extension of the cuts to the MINLP setting.
+However, this conceptual extension does not provide a practical construction procedure for the cuts.
+For this reason, we follow the approach of the simple, but extremely powerful Mixed Integer Rounding (MIR) cut \cite{Marchand,DBLP:books/daglib/0090563,springerlink:10.1007/BF01585752,Wolsey}.
+The MIR procedure can be used to generate every split cut for a MILP and, together with the closely related Gomory Mixed Integer (GMI) cut procedure \cite{Gomory1969451,springerlink:10.1007/BF01584976}, yields the most effective cutting plane approach for general MILP \cite{DBLP:journals/anor/BixbyR07,bixby2004}.
+In particular, one version of the MIR procedure shows that every split cut can be constructed through a simple two step procedure.
+The first step is the construction of a canonical cut known as the \emph{simple} or \emph{basic} MIR.
+This cut is obtained by taking the convex hull of the difference between two simple convex sets in $\Real^2$, both of which are described by two linear inequalities.
+The second step simply uses linear transformations to obtain all split cuts from the basic MIR.
+In this paper we show that a similar approach can be used to construct a wide range of intersection cuts.
+More specifically, we show how two very simple techniques can be used to construct projected class preserving characterizations of the convex hull of difference between certain canonical sets.
+The techniques we consider are only tailored to the geometric structure of these canonical sets and do not require the sets to have any additional algebraic properties (e.g. being quadratic, basic semi-algebraic, etc.).
 Thanks to this, the resulting characterizations are quite general, but give simple closed form expressions.
-While the structures we study are somewhat specific, we use them to extend split cuts to essentially all convex sets described by a single quadratic inequality, and to extend general intersection cuts to a wide variety of quadratic sets of interest to trust region and lattice problems.
+While the canonical sets are somewhat specific, we can also use affine transformations to obtain more general cuts.
+In particular, these techniques can be used to construct split cuts for essentially all convex sets described by a single conic quadratic inequality, and to extend k-branch split and general intersection cuts to a wide variety of quadratic sets of interest to trust region and lattice problems.
+In both cases, the only algebraic property of the quadratic sets needed for the construction is the symmetry of the Euclidean norm.
+This suggests that the techniques could be useful to construct cuts for additional classes of sets by only exploiting similar basic properties.